majorkingleo/simpleflashfs/src/Readme.md

 * To avoid to exceed the maximum write cycles of the flash memory, each write operation on any page will be performed on a new page.
 So the flash storage is splitted into data pages and inode pages.
   Modifying an inode will result in writing the inode data into a new page, by increasing the inode version number.
   From now on, all old versions of the inode are invalid.
-They will be cleanuped by a cleanup job later.
+They will be cleanuped by a job later.

 ### Journaling mechanism

 Assume a file consists of an inode and one page of data.
-Inodes are stored from Page 1 to 9 data, afterwards.
+Inodes are stored from page 1 to 9 data, afterwards.

 * Page 1: Inode 1, Version 1 => is using Page 10
 * Page 10: Data